johnno1962/SwiftRegex5/README.md

-#  SwiftRegex5 - basic regex operations in Swift4
+#  SwiftRegex5 - basic regex operations in Swift

 A basic regular expression library based on the idea that subscripting into a string with a string should be a regex match.
 Where you might use an int or string subscript on a